Flaviolsantos/Flaviolsantos/README.md

 - 👋 Hi, I’m @Flaviolsantos
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Gestão de Redes e Sistemas Informáticos
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me flaviosantos2026@hotmail.com
+- 📫 How to reach me flaviosantos2026@hotmail.com or flaviosantos202611@gmail.com

 <!---
 Flaviolsantos/Flaviolsantos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.